 Conclusion – Best Choice as Intune Admins?

-Yes, I know there is a separate team in each organization who manages mobile devices.
-But are those teams are managing Windows desktops and laptops?
-Are those teams doing Windows update (patching) via their MDM provider?
+Yes, I know a separate team in each organization manages mobile devices.
+But are those teams managing Windows desktops and laptops?
+Are those teams doing Windows updates (patching) via their MDM provider?

 Most of these mobile device management teams are an extension of exchange or office 365 support teams.
 They may not have the skills and experience to manage Windows 10 devices.

-I hope MSI/EXE application deployment is going to reduce to Windows 10 S strategy.
+I hope MSI/EXE application deployment will reduce to Windows 10 S strategy.
 But, organizations need to deploy UWP applications to manage Windows devices.